ROCm/rocm_smi_lib/docs/index.rst

 ROCm System Management Interface (ROCm SMI) library
 ****************************************************

-The ROCm System Management Interface library, or ROCm SMI library, is part of the Radeon Open Compute [ROCm](https://github.com/RadeonOpenCompute) software stack.
+The ROCm System Management Interface library, or ROCm SMI library, is part of the ROCm software stack.
 It is a C library for Linux that provides a user space interface for applications to monitor and control GPU applications.

 For more information, refer to `GitHub. <https://github.com/ROCm/rocm_smi_lib>`_